tingold/pgdog/docs/docs/configuration/users.toml/users.md

 ### `password`

 The password for the user.
-Clients will need to provide this when connecting to pgDog.
+Clients will need to provide this when connecting to PgDog.

 Default: **none** (required)